| BUYERS GUIDE

-This mine vehicle specialist has moved into the recreational market - November 2016.
+This mine vehicle specialist is also a leader in the recreational market

 Bus4x4 has cut its teeth - literally - in the Australian mining environment and we can't think of a tougher place to learn what works and what doesn't.
 Drivers of mining company equipment aren't exactly noted for their loving care of machinery!

 Bus 4x4 converts new or used Toyota Coaster from two-wheel drive (2WD) to all-wheel drive (AWD), using in-house designed technology with genuine Toyota parts.

 The 4x4 conversion work is currently done in Brisbane, but there are a number of approved service centres in other parts of Australia.
 The conversions suit both manual and automatic versions of these vehicles.

 The transition from a 2WD Coaster to an AWD campervan starts by adding a lift-kit to the front and rear suspension.
 Next, another Toyota Coaster differential is added up front, which gets its drive from an AWD transfer case.
 With this system there is no need to engage free-wheeling hubs for off road driving.

 The standard ventilated disc brakes from the Coaster are changed for an updated type, to accommodate the front drive axles.
 Calipers and disc pads remain as standard.